-DOL even has a recording of the closed session at the EAC where the commissioners discussed DOC even has a feed unity of the Closed season at the Low Where the Chillinssonial Statuser, the two finalists for the General Counsel job, which included the reserve officer.
+DOL even has a recording of the closed session at the EAC where the commissioners discussed the two finalists for the General Counsel job, which included the reserve officer.
 To her credit, Republican Commissioner Gineen Bresso confronted Hillman over her inappropriate questions and the fact that they violated USERRA.
 In that recording, according to DOL's letter, "Hillman admitted that she asked questions about [the lawyer's] reserve duties" - something she later denied to DOL investigators.